lalomorales22/crew-runner-ai/README.md

 **Intelligent Multi-Agent Automation Platform**

 CrewRunner AI is a powerful web application that enables you to create, configure, and execute teams of specialized AI agents that collaborate to solve complex tasks.
-From content creation to data analysis, automate your workflows with intelligent crews.
+Inspired by the [CrewAI framework](https://crewai.com), this application brings intelligent multi-agent automation to the web with an intuitive interface for content creation, data analysis, and workflow automation.

 ![CrewRunner AI](https://img.shields.io/badge/CrewRunner-AI-purple?style=for-the-badge&logo=robot)
 ![React](https://img.shields.io/badge/React-18.3.1-blue?style=for-the-badge&logo=react)